← Projects

 Stack

-Essentia Key and tempo detection directly from the audio signal
+Essentia Key and tempo detection from the raw audio signal, independent of stem separation

-Web Audio API Browser-based mixing engine — all playback, muting, and pitch control runs client-side with no server roundtrips
+Web Audio API Client-side mixing engine — all stem playback, muting, soloing, and volume control; server is out of the loop after processing

-Flask + Vanilla JS Lightweight Python backend, zero-dependency frontend.
-Concurrent job queue, deployed on Render
+Flask + Vanilla JS Lightweight Python backend with concurrent job queue and progressive result streaming; zero-dependency frontend; deployed on Render